 “Very few physicians or even psychiatrists are willing to treat the chronic alcoholic, just as few lawyers go into the specialty of bankruptcy law,” Paul Gliebe, MD, of the University of California medical school, told Kaiser Permanente physicians in 1953.
 “The chronic alcoholic is in most instances looked upon as a bankrupt personality.”

 The AMA, or American Medical Association, was also reluctant to empathize with alcoholics, stopping short of declaring alcoholism a disease in 1956, while encouraging hospitals to admit patients suffering from the symptoms.1

 This resistance existed despite some early voices in Kaiser Permanente who pointed out what the Permanente organization accepts today — that social and behavioral imbalances lead to disease and the symptoms include addiction and depression, now being recognized as diseases in themselves.

-One early KP psychiatrist, Bernard Kahn, MD, sounded an alarm at a Permanente Medical Group planning meeting in Monterey in 1960.
+One early Kaiser Permanente psychiatrist, Bernard Kahn, MD, sounded an alarm at a Permanente Medical Group planning meeting in Monterey in 1960.
 From that vantage point, Kahn described the modern, ever-present pressures of managing technology, work and leisure:

 “Our national consumption of tranquilizers and alcohol prove we are a nervous nation.
 Let’s face it: the internist, the surgeon, the general practitioner, our drop-In (clinic) physicians are treating this kind of illness — the intangible, aggravating, emotional upsets, day in and day out — regardless of what the Health Plan contract reads.”

 Dr. Kahn, a retired Navy psychiatrist, was helping to craft a cost-effective and practical psychiatric program, along with The Permanente Medical Group pioneer Morris Collen, MD, in the 1950s.
 Collen was concerned that traditional psychiatric appointments were too long at 50 minutes and would add unduly to Health Plan costs.
 He wanted Kahn to develop a program based on a 30-minute appointment.
-Unfortunately, Kahn died of a heart attack before he could accomplish the task, Dr. Collen said in his 1986 oral history.
+Unfortunately, Kahn died of a heart attack before he could accomplish the task, Collen said in his 1986 oral history.